FR-44 Insurance for DUI

 Florida Statutes Chapter 324 | Financial Responsibility — View the full text of state laws governing automobile insurance requirements in Florida.
 The Florida DHSMV is responsible for compliance and enforcement of this chapter of the Florida Statutes Chapters as well as Chapter 627, which deals with insurance rates and contracts.
 Section 324.023 in this chapter is the statute concerning minimum liability limits for people convicted of DUI.

 Were you arrested anywhere in Central Florida for an alleged drunk driving offense?
 You will want to retain legal counsel as soon as possible.
-Contact Ashley M. Aulls, P.A. today.
+Contact The Law Office of Ashley Aulls, P.A. today.

 Ashley Aulls is an experienced criminal defense lawyer in Brooksville who represents individuals in communities throughout Sumter County, Pasco County, Hernando County, and Citrus County.
-Call (352) 593-4115 or complete an online contact form to have our attorney provide an honest and thorough evaluation of your case during a free, confidential consultation.
+Call (352) 593-4115 or complete an online contact form to have our attorney provide an honest and thorough evaluation by setting up a confidential consultation.